-- A person may acquitted of some charges, and found guilty of lesser included offenses of other charges during a trial.
+- A person may acquit of some charges and found guilty of lesser included offenses of other charges during a trial.

 In the above examples, some of those accused are eligible to have their charges and arrests restricted while others are not.
 Additionally, a person sentenced pursuant to the First Offender Act has some protections while under sentence and increasing protections once the conditions imposed by the court have been successfully completed.